 What Is Cloud Integration?

-Cloud integration was created to break down data silos, improve connectivity and visibility, and ultimately optimize business processes.
-It is a response to the need to share data among cloud-based applications and to unify information components.
+Cloud integration solutions were created to break down data silos, improve connectivity and visibility, and ultimately optimize business processes.
+Data integration tools are a response to the need to share data among cloud-based applications and to unify information components.

-Additionally, more businesses are operating with a hybrid mix of SaaS and on-premises applications, creating a greater need for progressive integration methods.
+Additionally, more businesses are operating with a hybrid mix of SaaS and on-premises applications, creating a greater need for progressive cloud data integration methods.

 Cloud Integration Types and Methods